moodymudskipper/powerjoin/README.md

 -   Deal with conflicting column names by combining, coalescing them etc using the `conflict` argument
--   Preprocess input, for instance to select columns to join without having to repeat join columns in the selection
+-   Preprocess input, for instance to select columns to join without having to repeat key columns in the selection
 -   Do painless fuzzy joins thanks to a generalized `by` argument accepting formulas
 -   Fill unmatched values using the `fill` argument
 -   Operate recursive joins by providing lists of data frames to `x` and `y`
+-   Keep or drop key columns with more flexibility thanks to an enhanced `keep`argument

 ## Installation